jvineis/MESOCOSM_18S/README.md

 ### First download the sequences from the Short Read Archive https://dataview.ncbi.nlm.nih.gov/object/PRJNA1060340?reviewer=ciehuil2a33fpn566l3kq3clsq.

-##### before you can merge, you need .ini files which can be made like this, but will depend on your sample names..
-Be careful here to make sure you create the "x_18S-samples.txt" name right so it will work properly with your array command.
+##### before you can merge, you need .ini files which can be made according to the command below and the 00_DEMULTIPLEXING_18S can be found in the Code section of this git.

     iu-gen-configs 00_DEMULTIPLEXING_18S --r1-prefix ^GTG[C,T]CAGC[A,C]GCCGCGGTAA --r2-prefix ^TTGG[C,T][A,G]AATGCTTTCGC
-    ls *.ini | sed 's/\.ini//g' | grep 18S> x_18S-samples.txt
+    ls *.ini | sed 's/\.ini//g' | grep 18S > x_18S-samples.txt

 ##### now you can merge the sequnces for each sample and use vsearch to dereplicate each sample separately.